pytorch/kineto/tb_plugin/README.md

 * Distributed View

     This view will appear automatically only for DDP jobs that use nccl for communication.
-    There are four panes in this view:
+    There are four panels in this view:

     ![Alt text](https://github.com/guyang3532/kineto/blob/readme/tb_plugin/docs/images/distributed_view.PNG)

-    *   The top pane shows the information about nodes/processes/GPU hierarchy of this job.
+    *   The top panel shows the information about nodes/processes/GPU hierarchy of this job.

-    *   The left pane in the middle is 'Computation/Communication Overview'.
+    *   The left panel in the middle is 'Computation/Communication Overview'.
 Definition of each legend:
         * Computation: the sum of kernel time on GPU minus the overlapping time
         * Overlapping: the overlapping time of computation and communication.
 More overlapping represents better parallelism between computation and communication.
-Ideally the computation and communication totally overlap with each other.
+Ideally the communication could be totally overlapped with computation.
         * Communication: the total communication time minus the overlapping time
         * Other: step time minus computation and communication time.
 Maybe includes initialization, data loader, CPU computation, and so on.

         From this view, you can know computation-to-communication ratio of each worker and load balance between workers.
 For example, if the computation + overlapping time of one worker is much larger than others, there may be a problem of loading balance or this worker may be a straggler.

-    *   The right pane in the middle is 'Synchronizing/Communication Overview'.
+    *   The right panel in the middle is 'Synchronizing/Communication Overview'.
 Definition of each legend:
         * Data Transfer Time: part in the total communication time for actual data exchanging
         * Synchronizing Time: part in the total communication time for waiting and synchronizing with other workers.